Angel de la Indepencia à Mexico

 How much does a hotel night cost in Mexico City?

-Expect 12 to 20 EUR in a dorm, 70 to 130 EUR for a very good neighbourhood hotel, 200 EUR and up for Polanco or Reforma luxury.
-Día de Muertos, Christmas and the F1 push rates up; the rest of the year stays gentle.
+Expect ~ $14 to $24 for a dorm bed, ~ $82 to $151 for a great neighborhood hotel, and ~ $240 and up for luxury in Polanco or Reforma.
+Día de Muertos, Christmas, and the F1 race push prices up, but the rest of the year stays reasonable.

 About the author